Making Progress on the Critical Transitions

 - relevant data collection

-The updated transition maps will be shared back with groups in mid-December for their feedback in the new year.
-From late February onwards the enriched transition maps will be used to develop activities to help the sector accelerate on the transitions, e.g. sharing existing effective practice that is aligned with the transitions and connecting the sector with new information and research to help them get ready for the future before it arrives
+The updated transition maps were shared back with groups in mid-December for their feedback in the new year.
+From late February onwards the enriched transition maps were used to develop activities to help the sector accelerate on the transitions, e.g. sharing existing effective practice that is aligned with the transitions and connecting the sector with new information and research to help them get ready for the future before it arrives

 We also need to learn our way forward in relation to how we best support to the sector to navigate the transitions.
 We are undertaking two prototype projects designed to help us explore the best ways to move the Critical Transitions programme from a conceptual framework to accelerating practical change.

 We ran online sessions on each of the projects to gather information and map what’s needed in each area.

 Dealing with waste is a core local government responsibility but the way we have approached waste historically is no longer going to be feasible.
 The focus of this project is central to both a core activity of councils and local government’s responsibility to ensure current and future wellbeing.
 It is therefore an ideal area in which to explore how we might make a Critical Transition from our current high waste society to a low waste society.

 Over the next decade, new technologies will make it possible to create buildings with less waste and less pollution in the construction process and that are healthier and require less energy to run once constructed – all of which contributes to community and planetary wellbeing.
 The project will explore two questions: